 I subscribe to various podcasts covering science, technology, comedy, sports such as football and golf, and even in-depth journalism from the Guardian and the Economist.

 Whatever your passion, Podcasts have you covered, and they are free.

 Things To Do On A Computer/Online When Bored

 1. Brainstorm New Ideas

-Bill Gates and Jeff Bezos make a habit of devoting part of their spare time to thinking up new ideas.
+Bill Gates and Jeff Bezos habitually devote part of their spare time to thinking up new ideas.
 In other others: brainstorming.

 You can use downtime by thinking up new ideas for business, investing, or other activities.
 A good way to start brainstorming is to read widely about the subject you want to brainstorm about.
 When you brainstorm, have a notebook, a computer, a tablet, or a piece of paper with you so you can write your ideas down.

-A great use for brainstorming is to come up with new business plans and product or service ideas.
-When brainstorming, let others look at your best ideas and listen to their opinions.
-Others’ opinions can show you what you if your ideas have merit.
+A great way to brainstorm is to develop new business plans and product or service ideas.
+When brainstorming, let others consider your best ideas and listen to their opinions.
+Others’ opinions can show you if your ideas have merit.